St. Petersburg, Russia

 Program Description and Eligibility

 This innovative one-semester-long study abroad program is designed to take advantage of the fabulously rich collections of art held in the museums of St. Petersburg.
 No previous knowledge of Russian language is required.
-Though designed primarily for Vassar Office of International Programs students, the program is also open to seniors, undergraduate students from other institutions as well as to graduate and special students.
+Though designed primarily for Vassar students, the program is also open to seniors, undergraduate students from other institutions as well as to graduate and special students.
 The program will be offered every fall semester.

 Program courses run from early September through mid-December.
 The program's vacation schedule coincides with that at Vassar College.